johnpolacek/team-health-checker/README.md

   }
 `
 ~~~~

-Now, for the HealthCheckResults component, we will once again wrap the content in a Query component that will pass the GraphQL data to its children.

 To display the results, we can iterate through the responses and increment the values (Awesome/OK/Sucky) for each topic.